jonnor/ESC-CNN-microcontroller/report/references.md

 ShuffleNet V2: Practical Guidelines for Efficient CNN Architecture Design https://arxiv.org/abs/1807.11164
 Half of the features in block are passed on as-is.
-Similar to DenseNet

-has some theoretical experiments on modern CNNs for optimizing efficiency G1) Equal channel width minimizes memory access cost (MAC) G2) Excessive group convolution increases MAC
+Similar to DenseNet has some theoretical experiments on modern CNNs for optimizing efficiency G1) Equal channel width minimizes memory access cost (MAC) G2) Excessive group convolution increases MAC
 G4) Element-wise operations are non-negligible.
-Element-wise operators include ReLU, AddTensor, AddBias, etc. They have small FLOPs but relatively heavy MAC
+Element-wise operators include ReLU, AddTensor, AddBias, etc.
+They have small FLOPs but relatively heavy MAC

 For example, at 500MFLOPs ShuffleNet v2 is 58% faster than MobileNet v2, 63% faster than ShuffleNet v1 and 25% faster than Xception.
 On ARM, the speeds of ShuffleNet v1, Xception and ShuffleNet v2 are comparable; however, MobileNet v2 is much slower, especially on smaller FLOPs.
 We believe this is because MobileNet v2 has higher MAC

+Has this been applied to audio/spectrograms?
+Could one do filter groupings along frequency axis?
+Could one also perform groupings with multi-scale inputs?

+Smart application could also reduce RAM usage?

 ## Global Average Pooling